luizaugustogarcia/tdp1375/README.md

 This project requires Maven to be compiled.

-The class "br.unb.cic.tdp.Silvaetal" implements the algorithm proposed by Silva et al (the paper describing the proposed algorithm is still to be published).
+The class "br.unb.cic.tdp.Silvaetal" implements the algorithm proposed by Silva et al. The paper describing the proposed algorithm is still to be published.

 To run the algorithm: